 - 3.1 The West Midlands Police and Crime Panel was established in November 2012 as part of the new governance arrangements for policing to provide the checks and balances in relation to the performance of the West Midlands Police and Crime Commissioner (PCC).
 The Panel consists of 12 councillors representing the 7 districts across the West Midlands and 2 independent members.
-Named substitutes have also been appointed for each councillor member. - 3.2 Sandwell is represented on the Panel by Cllr Elaine Costigan.
+Named substitutes have also been appointed for each councillor member.
+Cllr John O'Shea (Birmingham) is Panel Chair, and Cllr Ken Hawkins (Solihull) is Vice Chair. - 3.2 Sandwell is represented on the Panel by Cllr Elaine Costigan.
 Cllr Julie Webb is Cllr Costigan's named substitute.
-In addition, Cllr David Hosell sits as one of the Association of Black Country Authority's appointments to the panel. - 3.3 Panel meeting papers, its statutory and scrutiny reports, together with more information about the Panel and meeting dates can be found on the Panel's website: www.westmidlandspcp.co.uk.
+In addition, Cllr David Hosell is one of the Association of Black Country Authorities' named substitute appointments. - 3.3 Panel meeting papers, its statutory and scrutiny reports, together with more information about the Panel and meeting dates can be found on the Panel's website: www.westmidlandspcp.co.uk.